Huipizdaskovoroda/proxy6-net-tools/README.md

 # Getting started
 First, create a file with .env, in it create a variable API_TOKEN, and give it a value (specify your api token)

-If you don't have your own api token at the moment, you can release it here(https://proxy6.net/en/user/developers)
+If you don't have your own api token at the moment, you can release it here - https://proxy6.net/en/user/developers

 # Working with API
 The api is accessed via http requests to the proxy6.net server.
 Using these utilities, you can view your list of active proxies, find out your account ID, current account balance, check the number of available proxies by specifying a certain country